 2. Put Your Jeans In The Freezer

 Founder of Apartment Therapy Maxwell Ryan said that the best way to "wash" jeans is to put them in a ziplock bag in the freezer overnight.
 Not only does this limit the wear and tear they receive in the wash, but it kills any living microorganisms (AKA bacteria) that cause them to smell.
-If you don't have access to a washer of dryer, or just get home too late to realistically do a load of laundry, try this super easy trick.
+If you don't have access to a washer of dryer, try this super easy trick.

 3. Lint Rollers Are A Must

-OK, this one might seem obvious, but it's worth noting since it's so important to maintaining the illusion of fresh clothes.
+OK, this one might seem obvious, but it's worth noting since it's such an important part of maintaining the illusion of fresh clothes.
 Nothing says dirty or unwashed faster than clothes covered in pet hair, rug fibers, or whatever else our clothes pick up throughout the day.
 And since I'm often stumbling out of the house in the semi-dark in the morning, I always recommend keeping one in your desk drawer at work for those moments when you realize you left the house with your cat's entire outer coat stuck to your tights.

 4. Hang Wrinkled Items In A Steamy Bathroom

-In a piece for POPSUGAR on removing wrinkles from your clothes when you don't have an iron, former editor of Smart Living Emily Co said to simply hang the item in your bathroom as you take a hot shower.
-"It takes at least 15 minutes for the steam to uncrinkle the folds in your clothes, so you might want to only use this method when you're taking a long, hot shower," she said, and noted you should make sure the bathroom door is properly closed to make sure steam doesn't escape.
-I find this method is great for when I just need to give my outfit a little de-wrinkle boost, as opposed to an entire de-wrinkle overhaul.
+To steam items in a hurry, simply hang the item in your bathroom as you take a hot shower according to PopSugar's Emily Co.
+"It takes at least 15 minutes for the steam to uncrinkle the folds in your clothes, so you might want to only use this method when you're taking a long, hot shower," Co said, noting you should make sure the bathroom door is properly closed to make sure steam doesn't escape.

 5. Grab The Steam Cleaner